Blog

 Most changes we are facing are predictable and rooted in history.
 The high rate of digitization seems unprecedented, but it isn’t.
 In fact, the 1918 pandemic helped foster the adoption of the telephone and the Vietnam War — a notable time of crisis — fueled the growth of television.
 Thus, it’s no surprise that, when tradition fails, technology takes off to support and advance industries.

 With that in mind, what conclusions can digital marketers derive from the past?
 What technology are we paving the way for and will we use in the future?
-This post is a reflection of key marketing technology trends for 2021 and beyond.
+This post is a reflection of key marketing technology trends for 2021 and beyond, including the integration and benefits of martech stacks.

 1. Focus on data privacy